I’ve grown up holidaying in Bali – my first trip was way back in 2001 as a nine-year-old.

 We had an amazing time – wandering the grounds of Uluwatu Temple, relaxing by the hotel pool, wining and dining at El Kabron, meditating amongst the Ubud rainforest and terraced rice paddies, eating the most delicious meals, parasailing over the ocean, and meeting a few new friends along the way.

 On our last night in Bali, we decided to go into Kuta for one last hurrah!
 We’d had a few drinks and spent most of the night on the dance floor.
-We were having fun, but decided that we wouldn’t stay out too late as we had a flight the next morning.
+We were having fun but decided that we wouldn’t stay out too late as we had a flight the next morning.

-If you’ve been into Kuta at nighttime, you’ll know that cab drivers are notorious for putting up there prices.
+If you’ve been into Kuta at nighttime, you’ll know that cab drivers are notorious for putting up their prices.
 However, you can usually haggle them down to a more reasonable fare.
 I pulled out my iPhone to check their asking price against the Australian dollar and to barter (take note: this was my first mistake).
 This particular night, the taxi drivers were not in a bargaining mood.

 Still in the main area, just near the Bali Memorial, I walked a little further down the street to get away from all the other tired partygoers ready for bed to see if I could snag a taxi.
 My friend followed.
 I was distracted (looking out for a taxi and talking to my friend) when I was startled by a glowing light out the corner of my eye.
 I was about to bump into a man who was carrying a cigarette, and the cigarette was heading toward my face.
 I immediately panicked and pulled my hands away from my bag to block the cigarette.
 Before I realised what was really going on, I was swarmed by two other men.